VDBWRAIR/bactpipeline/docs/analysis.rst

         echo "cd \$PBS_O_WORKDIR; runsample -o $OUTDIR/${sn} $path" | qsub -j oe -N $sn -V; \
     done < samplesheet.csv

-Once all jobs are completed you can build your full reports via
+Once all jobs are completed you can build your full report and aggregate all contig files into a single directory named after each sample.

 .. code-block:: bash